String attractors and bi-infinite words: Finite string attractors

-Quasi-Sturmian words are closely related to Sturmian words through the following result.
-A substitution $\varphi$ over a binary alphabet $\{a,b\}$ is \emph{acyclic} if $\varphi(a)$ and $\varphi(b)$ are not powers of the same word.
+In this section, we generalise the link between Sturmian words and span $1$ to quasi-Sturmian words and any finite span.
+Let us make explicit the link between quasi-Sturmian and Sturmian words.
+A substitution $\varphi$ over a binary alphabet $\{a,b\}$ is \emph{acyclic} if $\varphi(ab) \ne \varphi(ba)$, or equivalently if $\varphi(a)$ and $\varphi(b)$ are not integer powers of the same word.

-\begin{theorem}[{\cite[Theorem 3.1]{these_Heinis}}] A word $x$ is quasi-Sturmian if and only if there exist an acyclic substitution $\varphi$, an integer $m$ and a Sturmian word $y$ such that $x = S^m \varphi(y)$. \end{theorem}
+\begin{theorem}[\cite{Cassaigne_grouped_factors}] A word $x$ is quasi-Sturmian if and only if there exist an acyclic substitution $\varphi$, an integer $m$, and a Sturmian word $y$ such that $x = S^m \varphi(y)$. \end{theorem}

-However, we need a slightly stronger version of this statement (namely, we need more restrictions on $\varphi$).
-The idea of the proof is closely related to the original one-sided proof of~\cite{these_Alessandri,Cassaigne_grouped_factors} and relies on Rauzy graphs.
+A close inspection of the proof of this result provides extra information on $\varphi$.
+As we need this slightly stronger version, we detail the proof found in~\cite{these_Alessandri,Cassaigne_grouped_factors} which relies on Rauzy graphs.

 \begin{definition}[Rauzy graph] Let $x$ be a bi-infinite word.
-The \emph{Rauzy graph of rank $n$}, $n \geq 0$, of $x$ is the graph $\cG_n(x)$ whose vertices are the length-$n$ factors of $x$, and there is an edge $u\xrightarrow{a} v$ labeled by $a\in\cA$ if and only if there exists a letter $b\in \cA$ such that $ua = bv$ is a length-$(n+1)$ factor of $x$. \end{definition}
+The \emph{Rauzy graph of rank $n$}, $n \geq 0$, of $x$ is the graph $\cG_n(x)$ whose vertices are the length-$n$ factors of $x$, and there is an edge $u\xrightarrow{a} v$ labeled by $a\in\cA$ if and only if there exists a letter $b\in \cA$ such that $ub = av$ is a length-$(n+1)$ factor of $x$. \end{definition}

 In particular, for all $n \geq 0$, $x$ labels an infinite walk on the graph $\cG_n(x)$.
-Observe also that, in $\cG_n(x)$, a path from $w$ to $v$ labelled by $u$ is such that $v$ is a suffix of $wu$.
-If moreover, $w = v$ and the path does not go through the vertex $w$, i.e., the path forms a loop on the vertex $w$, then $wu$ contains exactly two occurrences of $w$: at the beginning and at the end.
-We then say that $u$ is a \emph{return word} for $w$.
-These words are the building blocks of the derivation operation in symbolic dynamics and were extensively used in~\cite{Durand_substitutive} for example.
-We need the substitution version of this notion.
+Observe also that, in $\cG_n(x)$, a path from $w$ to $v$ labelled by $u$ is such that $w$ is a prefix of $uv$.
+If moreover, $w = v$ and the path does not go through the vertex $w$, i.e., the path forms a loop on the vertex $w$, then $uw$ contains exactly two occurrences of $w$: at the beginning and at the end.
+In other words, $u$ is a \emph{return word} for $w$.
+Recall that return morphisms are defined so that images of letters correspond to return words.